Meta restores Trump’s Facebook, Instagram accounts

 A Meta spokesperson confirmed to The Hill on Thursday that it has reinstated Trump’s account on the platforms, pointing to a Jan.
 25 statement saying Trump’s account would be reinstated in the “coming weeks.”

-Trump’s official Facebook and Instagram accounts currently have 34 million followers and over 23 million followers respectively.
+Trump’s official Facebook and Instagram accounts currently have 34 million followers and more than 23 million followers respectively.

 As of Thursday afternoon, his most recent Facebook post was still from Jan.
 6, 2021, asking “everyone” at the Capitol to “remain peaceful.”